wryun/ostache/README.md

 [![Build Status](https://travis-ci.org/wryun/ostache.svg?branch=master)](https://travis-ci.org/wryun/ostache)

-This is a simple adaptation of mustache templates - designed for plain text - to structured data.
-Of course, you can use mustache templates to generate structured data, but you lose the ability of JSON/YAML/etc. tools to easily validate it.
+This is a simple adaptation of mustache style templates to structured data (as opposed to plain text/HTML).
+Of course, you can use mustache templates to generate structured data, but you lose the ability of JSON/YAML/etc. tools to easily validate it, and the ability to convert the template between different structured formats (e.g. JSON -> YAML -> HOCON -> ...).

 The code is currently in quickly hacked together 'proof of concept' state, has known holes, and the tests are inadequate.
 Don't trust it.